Telogen Effluvium: Causes, Symptoms, and Treatments

 While no specific treatment exists, addressing the cause and implementing lifestyle and dietary changes can be effective in beginning hair regrowth.

 Telogen effluvium is not the only potential cause of thinning hair:

 Hair thinning that occurs due to telogen effluvium may grow back within three to six months of treatment.
 The amount of hair loss may decrease in some cases but won’t stop completely.
 Generally, 50% or less of hair falls out.

 Losing more hair than usual is an obvious sign of telogen effluvium.
 People lose between 50 and 100 hairs per day on average, but this may increase if you have a severely stressful experience.
 Symptoms can appear three or four months following the incident.

-Telogen effluvium doesn’t cause full baldness in most cases, though you may lose 300 – 500 hairs each day.
-Hair will also become thinner around the temples and crown.
+Telogen effluvium doesn’t cause complete baldness in most cases, though you may lose 300 – 500 hairs each day.
 This condition can be the result of childbirth, a fever, a medical issue, a thyroid imbalance, or invasive surgery.

 To stop telogen effluvium, address the underlying cause: reduce stress, ensure a balanced diet with adequate nutrients, manage any hormonal imbalances, and avoid harsh hair treatments.
 If an illness or medication is the cause, consult a healthcare professional for appropriate management.
 Recovery typically occurs naturally over time.

 Typically, telogen effluvium is a temporary condition lasting several months.
 However, in some cases, particularly when the triggering factor persists or in chronic telogen effluvium, it can last for years.

 Yes, telogen effluvium can sometimes change hair texture, making regrown hair feel finer or different from the original hair.